What Is Pulmonary Fibrosis?

 What Causes Pulmonary Fibrosis?

-- Bird or animal droppings
+- Breathing in bird or animal droppings.

 How to Treat Pulmonary Fibrosis

 Pulmonary fibrosis treatment depends on the severity of the scarring in the lungs.
 While the damage to the lungs cannot be reversed and the progression of the disease cannot be stopped, treatment can help ease the symptoms of the disease.
 Treatments are aimed at improving the patient’s breathing and quality of life.

 Depending on your particular disease and your symptoms, your doctor may prescribe any of the following:

 - Lung Transplant: Because a lung transplant is a serious surgery with significant risks and potential complications, this treatment is reserved for patients for whom this is the best chance to improve quality of life.

 - Medication: Your doctor may recommend certain medications, including pirfenidone or nintedanib, which could slow the progression of idiopathic pulmonary fibrosis.

 - Oxygen Therapy: Oxygen treatments could help make breathing easier for you, helping to improve your blood oxygen levels and making sleeping, exercise and daily activities easier.

 - Pulmonary Rehabilitation: Pulmonary rehab can help improve your ability to function day to day while giving you the education you need to manage your symptoms as well as possible.
 It can include physical and/or breathing exercises, nutritional and medical education and counseling or support groups.